yblir/vllm-learn/docs/source/models/generative_models.md

 vLLM provides first-class support for generative models, which covers most of LLMs.

-In vLLM, generative models implement the {class}`~vllm2.model_executor.models.VllmModelForTextGeneration` interface.
+In vLLM, generative models implement the {class}`~vllm.model_executor.models.VllmModelForTextGeneration` interface.
-Based on the final hidden states of the input, these models output log probabilities of the tokens to generate, which are then passed through {class}`~vllm2.model_executor.layers.Sampler` to obtain the final text.
+Based on the final hidden states of the input, these models output log probabilities of the tokens to generate, which are then passed through {class}`~vllm.model_executor.layers.Sampler` to obtain the final text.

 For generative models, the only supported `--task` option is `"generate"`.
 Usually, this is automatically inferred so you don't have to specify it.

 ## Offline Inference

-The {class}`~vllm2.LLM` class provides various methods for offline inference.
+The {class}`~vllm.LLM` class provides various methods for offline inference.
 See [Engine Arguments](#engine-args) for a list of options when initializing the model.

 ### `LLM.generate`

-The {class}`~vllm2.LLM.generate` method is available to all generative models in vLLM.
+The {class}`~vllm.LLM.generate` method is available to all generative models in vLLM.
 It is similar to [its counterpart in HF Transformers](https://huggingface.co/docs/transformers/main/en/main_classes/text_generation#transformers.GenerationMixin.generate), except that tokenization and detokenization are also performed automatically.